Exact distinguishability between real-valued and complex-valued Haar random quantum states: Eigenvalues of real Haar random states

 \end{restatable} The proof of this corollary being only computational, we defer it to \Cref{app:trace_distance_proof}.
 We show in \Cref{lem:asymptotics} that if \(t<\frac{5+\sqrt{9+8d\ln\left(\frac{d}{2}\right)}}{2}\), then \Cref{eq:trace_distance_condition} holds for sufficiently large \(d\).
 In particular, this enforces \(t=\bigo{\sqrt{d\ln(d)}}\).
 Though this seems limiting, we can show that this covers every interesting regime for our applications, in that it covers the ones where the trace distance is negligible.
 Indeed, as shown in \Cref{lem:asymptotics}, under this condition, the trace distance can be written as

-If we look more carefully, this splits into three asymptotic regimes wherein (i) the trace distance vanishes, (ii) the trace distance has a nontrivial lower bound\footnote{Note that for $\alpha > \sqrt{2}$ this regime may converge to $1$.} and (iii) the trace distance converges to 1. \begin{enumerate} \item Let \(t=\smallo{\sqrt{d}}\), then we have
+If we look more carefully, this splits into three asymptotic regimes wherein (i) the trace distance vanishes, (ii) the trace distance has a nontrivial lower bound and (iii) the trace distance converges to 1. \begin{enumerate} \item Let \(t=\smallo{\sqrt{d}}\), then we have